 When you have a big idea that you want to get right, it can save you a lot of time and money to concept test it before you bring it to the world.
-Whether you’re working on a product concept, an ad campaign, a new logo, or a landing page, getting feedback from your target market.
+Concept testing allows you to refine a product concept, ad campaign, new logo, or even a landing page by getting feedback directly from your target market.
 It can be as simple and quick or iterative and sophisticated as you need.

 As an example, say a marketing team holds a day-long brainstorming session to come up with ideas for an advertising campaign.
 When the session is over, there are dozens of options on the table, and a few seem like real winners.
 Here are some questions that a marketing professional might want to know the answers to before launching a campaign:

-Product-focused managers agreed: 85% said that felt that testing is vital to their success at work.
+Product-focused managers strongly agreed: 85% said that testing is vital to their success at work.

-Despite the importance they all place on testing, less than half of those we polled actually conduct concept tests, so creating your own test may be a big opportunity to get a leg up on the competition.
+Despite the importance they all place on testing, less than half of those we polled actually conduct concept tests.
+This means creating your own test may be a big opportunity to get a leg up on the competition.

 How can you apply these concept testing methods?
 We’re glad you asked!
-All sorts of business challenges can be solved with the right test testing.
-Here a few examples:
+All sorts of business challenges can be solved with the right type of testing.
+Here are a few examples:

-Many online marketers test headlines, images, and content on their websites to identify winning combinations of messages and creative.
-Which ad tends to grab the most eyeballs, and is the ad compelling enough to get visitors to click, convert, and become customers?
-This method of testing is can give your conversion rate optimization efforts a real boost.
+Many online marketers test headlines, images, and content on their websites to identify winning combinations of messages and designs.
+Which ad tends to grab the most eyeballs?
+Is the ad compelling enough to click on?
+And do the people who click become customers soon after?
+This method of testing can give your conversion rate optimization efforts a real boost.

 Planning to offer consumers an incentive for upgrading to a new product or service?
 Thinking about a new pricing system?
 Use migration path tests to assess initial reactions, and spot the key features and benefits consumers are looking for.
 Then, develop upgrade tests to see if your new product line will result in a boost in sales.

-Find out which features a product should include, and which ones will add nothing to your bottom line.
-Determine what the packaging for a product should look like, right down to the size of the logo and the color of the wrapper.
-Use product concept and usability tests to ensure the thing meets customers’ expectations.
+Find out which features a product should include, and which ones add nothing to your bottom line.
+This often involves determining the manufacturing quality of your product and understanding its ease of use.
+Use product concept and usability tests to ensure your product meets customers’ expectations.

 Ensure a successful product launch with feedback from customers.Visit Page